Existence of a solution of the TV Wasserstein gradient flow: Useful inequalities

 We then use

 Note that the last sum may be empty in case $N=0$, which explains the factor $\chi_{N>1}$ which is either one if $N>1$ or zero if $N=0$.
-Anyway, it converges because we have $1-\frac{\gamma+1}{q}>0$, so that we obtain
+Anyway, the sum converges because we have $1-\frac{\gamma+1}{q}>0$, so that we obtain

 where the second term only appears if $N>0$.
 We then use $|s-s_N|\leq s$ and $|s_0-s_1|\leq s_1$ to obtain